Disco (Pet Shop Boys album)

 Disco is the first remix album by English synth-pop duo Pet Shop Boys, released on 17 November 1986 by Parlophone in the United Kingdom and by EMI America Records in the United States.
 Disco consists of remixes of tracks from the band's debut album Please and its respective B-sides.
-The album includes remixes by Arthur Baker, Shep Pettibone and the Pet Shop Boys themselves.
+The album includes remixes by Arthur Baker, Shep Pettibone and Pet Shop Boys themselves.

-Background

-According to interviews, the album was released to showcase music the duo deemed non-radio friendly.
-With the exception of "Suburbia", all the mixes on Disco were either rare import remixes or previously unreleased.